Jurager/microservice/README.md

 composer test
 ```

-The package uses [Orchestra Testbench](https://github.com/orchestral/testbench) for testing.
-Redis interactions are mocked via Mockery — no running Redis instance required for tests.
+The package uses [Orchestra Testbench](https://github.com/orchestral/testbench).
+Redis interaction is mocked in tests, so local Redis is not required for test execution.